stand-art/jaxn/Specification.md

 #### Synopsis

-Allow trailing commas in array and objects.
+Allow trailing commas in arrays and objects.

 #### Examples